maxmouchet/HMMBase.jl/README.md

 ## Introduction

 HMMBase provides a lightweight and efficient abstraction for hidden Markov models in Julia.
-Most HMMs libraries supports only discrete (e.g. categorical) or normal distributions.
+Most HMMs libraries only support discrete (e.g. categorical) or normal distributions.
 In contrast HMMBase builds upon [Distributions.jl](https://github.com/JuliaStats/Distributions.jl) to support arbitrary univariate and multivariate distributions.

 The goal is to provide well-tested and fast implementations of the basic HMMs algorithms such as the forward-backward algorithm, the Viterbi algorithm, and the MLE estimator.
 More advanced models, such as Bayesian HMMs, can be built upon HMMBase.